getcommitapp/commit/docs/software-requirements-specification.md

 ### Payments & Account Receivers (MVP decisions)

-- Charging model: Stakes are authorized/held at creation but only captured and deducted if the goal is not achieved (on failure).
+- Charging model: Stakes are defined at creation but only deducted if the goal is not achieved (on failure).
 If the goal is achieved, no funds are captured.
 - Stake range: CHF 1 (min) to CHF 1000 (max) per goal.